Best Waterfall Hikes in the South

 Big Falls at Pinnacle Trail, Virginia

 The first waterfall hike on our list isn’t located in a national park, or even a state park.
 Instead, this rural oasis is nestled on a 1,000-acre nature preserve in southwest Virginia.
-Winding Appalachian backroads (Pro tip: pack some anti motion sickness medicine!) lead visitors to Pinnacle Natural Area Preserve’s Pinnacle Trail, located near the small town of Lebanon.
+Winding Appalachian backroads lead visitors to Pinnacle Natural Area Preserve’s Pinnacle Trail, located near the small town of Lebanon.
 Hikers start the nearly four mile trek by crossing a magnificent suspension bridge, then proceed down the trail which runs parallel to Big Cedar Creek and the Clinch River.
 The preserve’s namesake comes from the impressive Pinnacle rock formation, which towers roughly 400 feet above the trail.
 You’ll pass several smaller rapids along the trail until you reach the grand finale cascade known as Big Falls.
 In the warmer summer months, cool off with an invigorating swim in the waterfalls and surrounding pools.

 Skinny Dip Falls, North Carolina